When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 How Well Does PureVPN Work on Desktop Platforms?

-PureVPN has made their desktop apps more polished after a series of updates, although there's still room for improvement.
+PureVPN has made its desktop apps more polished after a series of updates, but we think there’s still room for improvement.
 The home screen of PureVPN is very simple.
 You can connect to the nearest server or decide to connect to the most recently used one.

-To tap into all of PureVPN's servers, click the globe icon on the left-hand side.
-That's where you'll see a recommended location (in close proximity to your physical location), any recently used and favorite servers, or you can pick any server manually.
+To explore all of PureVPN's servers, click the globe icon on the left-hand side.
+This section offers a recommended server based on your location, alongside your recently used and favorite servers.
+Alternatively, you can pick any server manually.

-The 'Notifications' tab acts as a message board for PureVPN to inform you of anything requiring your attention (we have yet to see a message posted there).
-Now, if you head over to PureVPN's settings, you'll encounter three tabs.
+Lastly, if you head over to PureVPN's settings, you'll see three categories.
 Let's take a close look at what's found there (at least when it comes to Windows):

 - Protocol: PureVPN makes it easy to switch between different VPN protocols.
 By default, the app will pick the best protocol.
-However, you're always free to make your own choices.
+However, you can explore other options for tailored performance.

 How Well Does PureVPN Work on Mobile Platforms?

-Within the PureVPN Android app, a world of choices awaits to fine-tune your server selection.
-Whether your goal is seamless streaming, efficient file sharing, heightened privacy and security, or exploring virtual servers, its mobile apps has you covered.
+In the PureVPN Android app, you have a decent range of options to customize your server selection.
+If you’re aiming for smooth streaming, faster file sharing, added privacy, or exploring virtual servers, the mobile apps have you covered.

-When you tap on "Settings," you can manage both General and Advanced options.
-Yet, it's in the Advanced tab where you can fine-tune more of the customizable VPN settings, which include:
+When you tap 'Settings' on Android, you can manage both 'General' and 'Advanced' options.
+Yet, it's in the 'Advanced' tab where you can fine-tune more of PureVPN's settings, which include:

 - Connection Protocol: Handpick your preferred protocols or trust the app to automatically enable the best one for you.